How to Fix Common Next.js Build Errors: Troubleshooting Guide

 How to fix it:

-- Add error handling to your data-fetching functions so a single failed request does not crash the entire build.
+- Add error handling to your data-fetching functions.
+One failed API request shouldn't bring down the entire build.

 - Use

-dynamicParams: true(App Router) orfallback: 'blocking'(Pages Router) to allow pages not generated at build time to be rendered on demand.
+dynamicParams: true(App Router) orfallback: 'blocking'(Pages Router) to handle pages that weren't generated at build time.

 Practical Tips for Debugging Any Build Error

 - Read the full error message.
-Next.js error messages have improved significantly and often include links to documentation explaining the issue.
+I know this sounds patronizing, but Next.js error messages have gotten genuinely good.
+They often include links to docs that explain exactly what's wrong.

 - Reproduce locally.
 Run

-next buildon your local machine before pushing to CI/CD.
-Many build errors are environment-specific. - Check the Next.js GitHub issues.
-Search for your specific error message.
-Chances are someone else has encountered it and a solution or workaround exists.
+next buildon your machine before pushing to CI/CD.
+So many build errors are environment-specific. - Search the Next.js GitHub issues.
+Whatever you're hitting, someone else has probably hit it too.

 - Isolate the problem.
-If the error does not point to a specific file, try removing recently changed files or components until the build succeeds, then add them back one at a time.
+If the error doesn't point to a specific file, start removing recently changed code until the build passes, then add things back one at a time.

 rm -rf .next node_modules package-lock.json